manishmadugula/Notes/Code/java.md

     ```
 #### Some more points
 - Classes are initialized from top to bottom so field declared on top initialized before field declared in bottom.
-- ###  If Class initialization is triggered due to access of static field, only Class which has declared static field is initialized and it doesn't trigger initialization of super class or sub class even if static field is referenced by Type  of Sub Class, Sub Interface or by implementation class of interface
+- ###  If Class initialization is triggered due to access of static field, only Class which has declared static field is initialized and it doesn't trigger initialization of super class or sub class even if static field is referenced by Type  of Sub Class, Sub Interface or by implementation class of interface (see below example)
 - ### Interface initialization in Java doesn't cause super interfaces to be initialized.
 -  ### Static fields are initialized before non-static fields in Java.
    Static fields are initialized during static initialization of class while non static fields are initialized when an instance of the class is created.